 Figure 5: Napier's location arithmetic.

 The most important observation connected with Napier's counting board is this: we can slide counters diagonally up and right, or down and left without altering their value.
 This allows us to calculate the product of two numbers by sliding counters around, much like draughts moves.
 We shall illustrate the process by calculating the product 5 × 11.
-Once you have understood how it works, you can use our animation (given below) to try out some of your own examples.

 To begin the process, we use the columns to represent one number in binary — say the 11 — and the rows to represent the other.
 Since eleven has the binary representation 1011, and five has the binary representation 101, we end up using the following marked rows and columns.